-All 5-week courses are $150 for the general public and $125 for members, unless otherwise specified.
+All 5-week courses are $175 for the general public and $150 for members, unless otherwise specified.

 The full fee must be paid at time of registration.
-You may register online using Google Checkout (above), by mail, by telephone or fax with your MasterCard or Visa, or in person at the C.G.
+You may register online (below, using your amazon account), by mail or fax (use registration form, below), or by telephone: pay with your MasterCard or Visa.
+Or you can register in person at the C.G.
 Jung Foundation, Monday–Thursday 10:00 am–5:00 p.m.
 FAX # 212-953-3989.
 Seating is limited and early purchase of tickets is strongly recommended.

 Refunds for continuing education courses, less $15 for administrative services, will be made up to seven days before the first session.
 There will be no refunds issued after classes have begun.
 No exceptions will be made.
 Programs are subject to change without notice.